Embidiel/ukay/README.md

 ***How do  I know what data will I extract inside the userdata object?***
 > From the client side we shall pass a parameter, lets say ***authprovider***.
 That parameter stores a value like 'Google' or 'Facebook' and dictates the API what properties we shall extract.

- - **Products Service:**
+ - **Shop Service:**

-Handles most of the business logic regarding products.
+Handles most of the business logic regarding products, brands, categories.
 This service requires an authentication (JWT).

 ***APIs:***